 Cardior Pharmaceuticals (GER)

-Cardior is a spin-off of Hannover Medical School and dedicated to becoming the world leader in design, research and development of non-coding RNA-based therapeutics for cardiovascular diseases.
-Cardior aims to market its products in collaboration with a strategic pharma partner after clinical proof-of-concept data in patients with myocardial infarction and heart failure.
+Cardior is a privately held biopharmaceutical company founded by Prof. Thomas Thum out of the Hannover Medical School.
+The company is dedicated to becoming world-leader in design, research and development of non-coding RNA-based therapeutics for cardiovascular diseases.
+Cardior aims to market its products in collaboration with a strategic pharma-partner after clinical validation.

 Evotec AG (GER)

 Evotec is a drug discovery company focused on rapidly progressing innovative product approaches with its customers.
 It operates worldwide providing the highest quality stand-alone and integrated drug discovery solutions, covering all activities from target identification to IND-enabling studies and high-end CMC (Chemistry, manufacturing and controls).
 The Company focuses on key therapeutic areas including neuronal diseases, diabetes and diabetic complications, oncology, pain, anti-infectives, respiratory and fibrosis.